shubham-alavni/database-sharding/SHARDING.md

 ## 3. Directory-Based Sharding

-Directory-based sharding is a database distribution method that uses a lookup table to determine where data should be stored.
-A lookup table holds a fixed collection of information indicating where data is located.
-Directory-based sharding assigns each key to a specific shard.
-This technique is flexible and allows for easy addition of new shards.
+Directory-based sharding is a database strategy that utilizes a lookup table to dictate data storage locations.
+It assigns each key to a specific shard, using the lookup table that contains fixed data location information.
+This method is adaptable and simplifies the process of adding new shards.

 For example, a lookup table has columns for Delivery Zone and Shard ID.
 The Delivery Zone column is defined as a Shard key.
 Data from a specific delivery zone is written to the shard ID listed in the lookup table.
-This is similar to range-based sharding, but instead of determining the shard based on a range of values, the shard is determined by a lookup table.

-Directory-based sharding offers flexible data distribution, efficient query routing, and dynamic scalability.
-It uses a central directory or lookup table to manage and update the mapping of data to shard locations, allowing for efficient load balancing and adaptation to changing data patterns.
-This central directory also optimizes query performance by directing queries to the specific shard containing the relevant data.
-Furthermore, the system can dynamically scale by adding or removing shards as needed, without requiring changes to the application logic, as the central directory handles the mapping and distribution of data, making it easier to adapt to changing requirements and workloads.
+Directory-based sharding provides flexible data distribution, efficient query routing, and dynamic scalability.
+It uses a central directory for managing data-to-shard mapping, optimizing query performance, and enabling efficient load balancing.
+The system can scale dynamically by modifying the number of shards, without affecting the application logic, thus easily adapting to changing needs and workloads.

-However, Directory-based sharding can slow down the process of each query or write operation due to the access of the lookup table for each query or write operation.
-This can lead to performance issues and slow queries.
-Directory-based sharding can lead to a single point of failure.
-If the lookup table fails, the entire database can become inaccessible.
-This can be mitigated by using a distributed lookup table, but this adds complexity to the system.
+However, Directory-based sharding can potentially slow down operations due to lookup table access for each query or write.
+It can also create a single point of failure, making the entire database inaccessible if the lookup table fails.
+Using a distributed lookup table can mitigate this but adds system complexity.

 ![Directory-Based Sharding](https://assets.digitalocean.com/articles/understanding_sharding/DB_image_4_cropped.png)